dbsqp/homekit-influxdbv2/README.md

 - Create list of rooms (mapped to hosts in Influx): ['Room1','Room2', ...]

 ## InfluxDBv2 Setup
-Setup InfluxDBv2, create bucket and create a token with write permissions for said bucket.
+Setup InfluxDBv2, create bucket and create a token with write permissions for bucket.

 ## Docker Setup
 ```